Nov. 21, 2022

 Training Kicked in

 At that point, I didn’t know how many rounds were exchanged, but it was a lot.
 I also knew that I was getting low on ammo and had no position of cover.
 So, I made a decision—maybe it was all those years of training that kicked in—to slow down and focus on the basics of shooting.
 As a result, I took a combat shooting posture in the middle of the mall walkway, about 15 feet from the shooter.
 He was still trying to turn in my direction with the weapon raised. … Remember, I had been moving laterally away from him towards my left side, while the firearm was in his right hand.
 A Gunfight Last Night.
+Listen to the Law Enforcement Talk Radio for free in Apple Podcasts, Spotify, our website or most major podcast platforms.

 I then slowed down, did my best to get a good sight picture, and fired my final three rounds.
 Those apparently hit the mark, center mass on the shooter, since he went down as I began to reload.